One Piece Odyssey Review

 You’re most likely to purchase the game if you’re a hardcore fan of the series like me, but quite frankly, it all comes down to whether or not you adore the storytelling aspect.
 Since this game manages to excel at that with every scenario, including the major boss fights as well as the brand-new characters you meet along the way.

-Regardless of whether you’re an old fan that has gone through hundreds of episodes of One Piece itself, or if you’re a newcomer to the series looking for a relaxing turn-based JRPG to experience, there’s something here for everyone.
+Whether you’re an old fan who has gone through hundreds of episodes of One Piece itself or a newcomer to the series looking for a relaxing turn-based JRPG to experience, there’s something here for everyone.

 This has been our One Piece Odyssey Review.
 While you’re here, consider checking out some of our other articles.